Trianglerb/policies/conduct-organizers.md

-# Triangle DevOps Code of Conduct - For Organizers
+# Triangle.rb Code of Conduct - For Organizers

 This version is intended for internal use by the group organizers.